temporalio/documentation/docs/workflows.md

 ![Workflow Type cardinality with Workflow Definitions and Workflow Executions](/diagrams/workflow-type-cardinality.svg)

-## Workflow Executions
+## Workflow Execution

 A Temporal Workflow Execution is a durable, reliable, and scalable function execution.
-It is the main unit of execution of a [Temporal Application](/temporal#temporal-application).
+It is the main unit of execution of a [Temporal Application](/concepts/what-is-a-temporal-application).

 - [How to start a Workflow Execution using an SDK](/application-development/foundations#start-workflow-execution)
 - [How to start a Workflow Execution using tctl](/tctl/workflow/start)

 Each Temporal Workflow Execution has exclusive access to its local state.
-It executes concurrently to all other Workflow Executions, and communicates with other Workflow Executions through [Signals](#signals) and the environment through [Activities](/activities#).
+It executes concurrently to all other Workflow Executions, and communicates with other Workflow Executions through [Signals](/concepts/what-is-a-signal) and the environment through [Activities](/concepts/what-is-an-activity).
 While a single Workflow Execution has limits on size and throughput, a Temporal Application can consist of millions to billions of Workflow Executions.

 **Durability**